 Portrait from Andreas' History of the State of Nebraska.

-I always welcome a new strange name discovery from Nebraska, and in the near six years this site has been online just nine political figures from the Cornhusker State have warranted write-ups here.
+I always welcome a new strange name discovery from Nebraska, and in the near six years this site has been online only nine political figures from the Cornhusker State have warranted write-ups here.
 With the addition of Eliphus Hibbard Rogers (a member of the Nebraska territorial council and state senate) that number grows slightly, and I was extremely pleased to have located not only ample information on this otherwise obscure figure, but also a portrait!

 A native of Herkimer County, New York, Eliphus Hibbard Rogers was born in the town of Litchfield on January 12, 1830, being the son of the Rev. Lucius Cary (1801-1872) and Fanny Rogers.
 Young Eliphus worked the family farm during his childhood and attended common schools.
 He later studied at the O.C.
 Seminary in Cazenovia, New York and after reaching age sixteen began a brief career as a school teacher.
 Rogers married in September 1851 to Lucy Jane Groff (1832-1904) and later purchased a farm, which he worked until he and his wife removed to Illinois.
 The couple would have three children, Bertha, Ida and a child who died in infancy.